 - a.
-Seek and enable expansion of commercial and tourism aviation activities at Hokitika Airport. - b.
-Consider improvements to airport facilities to enhance the customer experience. - c.
-Seek and enable expansion of activities at Glacier Country Heliport - d.
-Investigate and consult on the formation of a heliport at Fox Glacier

-- e.
-Investigate additional aviation related activities both in content and location in Westland. - f.
-Develop a new Hokitika Airport Master Plan which clearly defines the future growth and expansion of the airport asset
+Seek and enable expansion of commercial and tourism aviation activities at the Hokitika Airport - b.
+Consider improvements to airport facilities to enhance the customer experience - c.
+Seek and enable expansion of activities at the Glacier Country Heliport - d.
+Investigate and consult on the formation of a heliport at Fox Glacier - e.
+Investigate additional aviation related activities both in content and location in Westland - f.
+Implement the revised Hokitika Airport Master Plan, when appropriate